 Cap and gown purchases are available in the fall and spring.
 College rings may be ordered at any time.

 Visit the bookstore Web site for store hours and any special sales and events throughout the school year at www.southeastern.edu/liongear.

-We want you to have a positive experience when booking your even on Southeastern's campus.
+We want you to have a positive experience when booking your event on Southeastern's campus.
 From start to finish, an event coordinator will assist you with planning your event to ensure it is executed flawlessly.

 We provide a full line of services to customize to your event’s needs.
 For example, on-site catering and dining options can be incorporated into your even plans as well as security, lighting and reserved parking.
 Overnight lodging is available during the Summer semester for the convenience of our camp guests.

 Part of the Department of Event and Conference Services, The War Memorial Student Union is the community center of the University.
 The Student Union provides services and conveniences to students, faculty, and staff during their daily life on campus.
 Services available in the Student Union include the Mane Dish dining facility, the Lion’s Den Food court, the Game Room, an ATM machine, The Document Source Print and Mail Center, University Bookstore, Pizza Hut, Starbuck's, and The Marketplace.
 The Student Union also offers ballroom, conference and meeting room space.

 The Student Union is home to the Center for Student Excellence, University Counseling Center, Health Center, Career Services, Auxiliary Services, Campus Activities Board, Campus Tours, Dean of Students, Enrollment Express, Honors/International Student Affairs, Student Engagement, Student Government Association, Lion's Den Food Court, University Bookstore, meeting rooms and ballroom space.